ductm54/reserve-data/README.md

 UpdateFee will merge the new fee setting to the current fee setting, Any different key will be overwriten from new fee to current fee.
 This allows update one single token's exchange fee on a destined exchange.
+UpdateFee will not be mutiplied by any value, so please prepare a big enough number to avoid exchange's fee increasing.
 ```
 <host>:8000/setting/update-exchange-fee
 ```